Habit trackers are some of the most impactful Bullet Journal page ideas.

 - Studies for the test

 - Had a quiz

 - Reviewed lesson notes

-If you’re a blogger like me (or like I try to become), it’s very important to track your progress and all the tasks.
+If you’re a blogger like me (or like I try to become), tracking your progress and all the tasks is very important.

-Being a blogger is hard work, and you may want to make sure you do it all and do it on time.
+Being a blogger is hard work, and you may want to ensure you do it all and do it on time.

 - Wrote a post

 - Prepared images

 - Participated in a blogging group